64 Easy & Creative November Marketing Ideas (+Examples!) for 2021

 Keep in mind also that a business conscious of the planet is likely to be conscious of its customers.

-18. Embrace the outdoors with Take a Hike Day
+Take a Hike Day

 This is a perfect day for feel-good quotes and to encourage people to get outside for a stroll in the great outdoors.
 Ask followers to share their nature photos and favorite spots to take a hike.

-There are tons of ideas and examples in this post, but the best part is that it's just a tip of the iceberg in terms of November marketing strategies.
+There are tons of ideas and examples in this post, but the best part is that it's just the tip of the iceberg in terms of November marketing strategies.
 Model off of the ones in this post or use them as a launchpad for your own spinoff ideas.
 The key is to stay true to your brand voice—that's what your customers want!

 - 15 January Marketing Ideas to Start the New Year with a Bang